MicrosoftDocs/visualstudio-docs/docs/profiling/memory-usage-without-debugging2.md

 ![Screenshot of the Diagnostic Tools window in the Visual Studio Performance Profiler showing a timeline graph of the app's memory use.](../profiling/media/memuse__reportoverview_vs-2022.png "MEMUSE__ReportOverview")
 ::: moniker-end

 The timeline graph shows memory fluctuations as the app runs.
 Spikes in the graph usually indicate that some code is collecting or creating data, and then discarding it when the processing is done.
 Large spikes indicate areas that you can optimize.
-The memory consumption that's not returned is major concern, because it may indicate inefficient memory use or even a memory leak.
+Main concern is a rise in memory consumption that's not returned.
+This may indicate inefficient memory use or even a memory leak.

 ### Take snapshots of app memory states

 An app uses a large number of objects, and you might want to concentrate your analysis on one scenario.
 Or, you may find memory issues to investigate.
 You can take snapshots during a diagnostic session to capture memory usage at particular moments.
-It's good to get a baseline snapshot of an app before a memory issue appears, another snapshot after the first occurrence of the problem, and additional snapshots if you can repeat the scenario.
+It's good to get a baseline snapshot of an app before a memory issue appears.
+You can take another snapshot after the first occurrence of the problem, and additional snapshots if you can repeat the scenario.

 To collect snapshots, select **Take snapshot** when you want to capture the memory data.